Phaung Daw U Pagoda: History

 Annually, during the Burmese month of Thadingyut (from September to October), an 18-day pagoda festival is held, during which four of the Buddha images are placed on a replica of a royal barge designed as a hintha bird and taken throughout Inle Lake.
 One image always remains at the temple.
 The elaborately decorated barge is towed by several boats of leg-rowers rowing in unison, and other accompanying boats, making an impressive procession on the water.
 The barge is towed from village to village along the shores of the lake in clockwise fashion, and the four images reside at the main monastery in each village for the night.

 The high point of the festival is on the day when the images arrive at the main town of Nyaung Shwe, where most pilgrims from the surrounding region come to pay their respects and veneration.
 In the past, the Saopha of Yawnghwe would personally welcome the images.
-The images would be taken from the barge and a grand procession would take them to the palace or haw of the Saopha, entering the prayer hall from the eastern entrance, and where it would reside for a few hours.
+The images would be taken from the barge in a grand procession to the palace or haw of the Saopha, entering the prayer hall from the eastern entrance, where it would reside for a few hours.
 The public was allowed inside the prayer hall of the haw to pay their respects.
 Then the images would be taken to the main temple in Nyaung Shwe.
 Since the mid-1960s, the images have bypassed the visit to the haw and taken directly to the temple.
 It is now usually welcomed to Nyaung Shwe by some high-ranking official in the government.

 Sometime in the 1960s during a particularly windy day, when the waves were high on the lake, the barge carrying the images capsized, and the images tumbled into the lake.
 It was said that they could not recover one image, but that when they went back to the monastery, the missing image was miraculously sitting in its place.

 Had the lake dried up, the Buddhist people would adversely be affected.